RocketCommunicationsInc/astro/.changeset/twenty-carrots-marry.md

 "@astrouxds/react": minor
 ---

-Feat(rux-timeline) add a grid option to rux-timeline and a show-secondary-ruler option to rux-ruler
+feat(rux-timeline) add a showGrid option to rux-timeline when implemented it displays gridlines on the timeline